Our curriculum model is made up of three connected elements: Advisory, Learning Modules and Flight Times (Year 9 and 10 only).

 Each student will belong to an advisory group - one teacher will be their advisor or personal coach, for the duration of their time at RJHS.
 Advisors will work alongside students to set learning goals, monitor their progress, help students reflect on their learning and make wise choices.
 Teachers will establish strong partnerships with parents/caregivers of learners in their designated group.

 Learning Advisories will be Year 7-10 composite groups.

 Learning Modules are separated into individual Year Level cohorts.

-Flight times are an opportunity for Year 9 and 10 students to ensure they access a broad and balanced curriculum (have coverage of the eight learning areas) across the year, and also an opportunity for exploring new experiences, spending time on passions and getting support with their learning.
+Flight times are an opportunity for Year 9 and 10 students to ensure they access a broad and balanced curriculum (have coverage of the eight learning areas) across the year, and also an opportunity for exploring new experiences, going deeper into subjects of interest and getting support with their learning.

 Ahurea Time is used for fortnightly Iwi assemblies and our targeted Numeracy Programme.
 On one day per week, each of our 4 Iwi attend an assembly led by our Manukura and Wairua (student leaders).
 They have a particular focus each fortnight on school-wide expectations and whānaungatanga (relationships and belonging) and Ahurea (culture building).
 On the days the Iwi are not in assembly, Ahurea Time is used for Numeracy learning.
 In-depth data analysis of Mathematics results from our Learning Modules indicated that our students had strengths in deep understanding of Mathematics strands, but gaps in basic numeracy skills.
 These types of skills are best learned in short, regular sessions, with targeted (differentiated and leveled) direct teaching followed by practice and repetition.
 In 2021, we made the decision to use Ahurea Time for a Numeracy Learning Programme.